Benchmarking LHC searches for light 2HDM+$\boldsymbol{a}$ pseudoscalars: Theoretical framework in a nutshell

 If $m_\chi < m_a/2$ with $m_\chi$ the mass of the fermionic DM candidate in the 2HDM+$a$ model, the decay $h \to aa$ followed by $a \to \chi \bar \chi$ will be lead to an invisible Higgs decay signal~($h \to {\rm inv}$).
-For~values of~$\left |g_{haa} \right|$ that are not fine-tuned the latest searches for invisible decays of the Higgs boson~\cite{ATLAS:2020kdi,CMS:2022qva} impose in such a case a lower limit of $m_a \gtrsim 100 \, {\rm GeV}$ on the pseudoscalar mass~\cite{Bauer:2017ota}.
-On the other hand, for $m_\chi > m_a/2$ the decay channel $a \to \chi \bar \chi$ is closed and $h \to {\rm inv}$ provides no constraints.
-Exotic Higgs decays are however still possible in such a case since the pseudoscalar can decay via $a \to 2 f$ to all kinematically accessible SM fermions, i.e.~those with $m_f < m_a/2$.
-This opens up the possibility to constrain 2HDM+$a$ realisations with a light pseudoscalar $a$ through direct measurements of the total Higgs decay width~$\Gamma_h$~\cite{Argyropoulos:2021sav}.
+The latest searches for invisible decays of the Higgs boson~\cite{ATLAS:2020kdi,CMS:2022qva} impose a lower limit of $m_a \gtrsim 100 \, {\rm GeV}$ on the pseudoscalar mass~\cite{Bauer:2017ota} unless the coupling~$g_{haa}$ is tuned so that~$\left |g_{haa} \right| \lesssim 0.02$.\footnote{Notice that this bound is stronger than $m_a>m_h/2$, that one would naively expect, due to the off-shell contributions to the four-body decays of the form $h \to aa \to \chi \bar \chi f \bar f$ with $f$ denoting a SM fermion.
+Given the very small total SM Higgs decay width~$\Gamma_h^{\rm SM}$ these contributions are phenomenologically relevant \cite{Bauer:2017ota}.} On~the other hand, for $m_\chi > m_a/2$ the decay channel $a \to \chi \bar \chi$ is closed and $h \to {\rm inv}$ provides no constraints.
+Exotic Higgs decays are however still possible in such a case since the pseudoscalar can decay via $a \to f \bar f$ to all kinematically accessible SM fermions, i.e.~those with $m_f < m_a/2$.
+This opens up the possibility to constrain 2HDM+$a$ realisations with a light pseudoscalar $a$ through direct measurements~of~$\Gamma_h$~\cite{Argyropoulos:2021sav}.
 In fact, using~(\ref{eq:Gammahaa}) and recalling that the total Higgs decay width in the SM is with $\Gamma_h^{\rm SM} \simeq 4.07 \, {\rm MeV}$~\cite{ParticleDataGroup:2020ssz} much smaller than the LHC sensitivity on~$\Gamma_h$, one can derive the following approximate inequality \beq \left | g_{haa} \right | \lesssim \sqrt{\frac{32 \pi \Gamma_h}{m_h} } \,. \eeq For the best 95\%~confidence level (CL) bound of $ \Gamma_h < 1.1\, {\rm GeV}$ that derives at present from the direct measurements of the total Higgs width~\cite{CMS:2017dib,ATLAS:2018tdk}, the result~(\ref{eq:ghaabound}) implies \beq \left | g_{haa} \right | \lesssim 0.94 \,. \eeq